 We performed a comparison between FlexPod XCS and Oracle Exadata based on real PeerSpot user reviews.

-Find out what your peers are saying about Dell Technologies, NetApp, Hewlett Packard Enterprise and others in Converged Infrastructure."It runs very well lights out.
-Set it and forget it."
+Find out what your peers are saying about Dell Technologies, NetApp, Hewlett Packard Enterprise and others in Converged Infrastructure."CVDs reduce risks for implementations.
+We always make sure that all installations are based on best practices."

 "With FlexPod, it is about the synergy of the server, the storage, and the whole management layer.
 Together, it is really about minimizing staff.
 You don't have to hire more people.
 You can work with the minimum level of resources and the availability is really good.
 We have had very little downtime."